-That is the underlying power of this story for our lives - that Jesus will be with us to lift us up out of times of darkness and despair, and to restore us to fuller lives.
+And always in the background there is the reassurance that Jesus will be with us to lift us up out of times of darkness and despair, and to restore us to fuller lives.
 It is a promise not only of support when we need it, but a reassurance that even death is not the final answer, that in Christ God has truly given us the gift of life eternal, that we can eventually look to a time where there will be no more tears and no more sorrow, as we rejoice continually in the presence of those we have loved and celebrate with them in the presence of Christ our Lord.